 - With all the focus points available you have great control over composition using the new "subdial" or wheel to move the focus points to exactly where you need them.
 The subdial takes some getting used to because my thumb kept going to the wheel due to memory muscle.

-- Focus: I am still messing around with the many available modes and features, In some situations using all focus points my lens would re-focus even after I had focus lock on my subject, this was especially true with lens over 400mm and not really a big problem, due to my inability to keep the camera/lens centered on the subject handheld.
+- Focus: I am still messing around with the many available modes and features, In some situations using all focus points my lens would re-focus even after I had focus lock on my subject, this was especially true with a lens over 400mm and not really a big problem, due to my inability to keep the camera/lens centered on the subject handheld.
 Shooting very small birds in trees is difficult, to say the least, and the D500 has a focus mode to help get the best images.

 - Dust Spots: By the 400th shot I noticed three spots on my sensor - hmm, strange since I did not change lenses in the field.
 Not sure where the shots came from.
-I did a "electronic clean" and have not seen any additional.
+I did an "electronic clean" and have not seen any additional.

-- Images: The images in this article do not represent the best of the D500 since they are the results on my first few days of use.
+- Images: The images in this article do not represent the best of the D500 since they are the results of my first few days of use.
 I will be posting many more images in the upcoming year.
 From what I see the images are excellent, at 20.9 MP they are in the Goldie Locks zone - just right, offering enough resolution for re-touching, cropping, and sending via SnapBridge.

-Auto Focus: The D500 has Single-servo Auto Focus and Continuous servo Auto Focus, The camera can be set to use 153 focus points of which 55 are selectable with up to 99 cross sensor focus points, varies depending on lens and Teleconverter being used.
+Auto Focus: The D500 has Single-servo Auto Focus and Continuous servo Auto Focus, The camera can be set to use 153 focus points of which 55 are selectable with up to 99 cross sensor focus points, varies depending on the lens and Teleconverter being used.

 - In AF-C mode the camera will use predictive focus tracking, the camera attempts to focus and predict where the subject will be when the shutter is released - the bee's knees.